Wizards of Waverly Place: The Movie: Casting

 The full cast of the Disney Channel Original Series Wizards of Waverly Place appeared in the film.
-However, Jennifer Stone as Harper Finkle only made an appearance at the beginning of the film, and did not star.
+However, Jennifer Stone as Harper Finkle only appeared in a supporting role, appearing at the beginning of the film, and did not star.

 Filming

 Wizards of Waverly Place: The Movie was filmed primarily in San Juan, Puerto Rico between February and March 2009, the second Disney Channel Original Movie filmed in Puerto Rico after Princess Protection Program, also starring Selena Gomez.
 Hotel scenes were shot at the Caribe Hilton Hotel in San Juan, while the main cave scene, where Alex, Justin and Archie are climbing inside the cave, was shot inside Cueva Ventana in Arecibo as well as a land that sits in the Río Grande de Arecibo valley in front of the mountain where the cave resides in which Alex asks for directions to the cave.
 The ancient battlefield where Alex and Justin compete to be the family wizard takes place at the Castillo San Felipe del Morro in the Old San Juan.
 The subway scene where the train from the platform is shown was shot in Toronto, despite the series being based in New York City.